 Greg has been selected for inclusion in The Best Lawyers in America® for trusts & estates counseling and litigation as well as tax law.
 Chambers USA: High Net Worth has ranked Greg among Delaware's Private Wealth practitioners.
 A Chambers market source commented that Greg is “fabulous at looking at tough situations and coming up with solutions to fix the issue.”
-In addition, Greg was identified in Delaware Today Top Lawyers for trusts & estates law.
+In addition, Greg was identified in Delaware Today's Top Lawyers for trusts & estates law.
 Also, Greg is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review certification.

 Greg’s focus on wills and estates stems from his lifelong interest in genealogy.
 Tracing his ancestors has led him to travel and research extensively in the United States and Europe.
 He is also a member of several family associations and historical organizations, and has published articles in genealogical journals.
 A Delaware native, Greg resides in the Wilmington, Delaware area with his wife and two children.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.
 Ratings reflect the confidential opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.